-2.10 For the 2018 valuation, a term-dependent discount rate will be used which reflects the expected evolution of the Final Salary Scheme investment strategy.
-The initial discount rate will reflect the actual Final Salary Scheme assets (excluding the pre-1987 debt repayments) at the valuation date.
-From a point at which it is anticipated the Final Salary Scheme will reduce risk in the investment strategy, it will be assumed that the discount rate will reduce gradually until a point in time at which it is expected that the long-term investment strategy will be reached.
-The long-term discount rate will be based on the assumed long-term investment strategy for the Final Salary Scheme.
+2.10 For the 2021 valuation, a term-dependent discount rate will be used which reflects the expected evolution of the Final Salary Scheme investment strategy.
+The initial discount rate will reflect the strategic asset allocation for the Final Salary Scheme (excluding the pre-1987 debt repayments) at the valuation date.
+From a point at which it is anticipated the Final Salary Scheme will reduce risk in the investment strategy, it will be assumed that the discount rate will reduce immediately to the long-term discount rate.
+The long-term discount rate will be based on the assumed long-term asset allocation for the Final Salary Scheme agreed for the purposes of the valuation.